zhubert/malachite/README.md

 Villainy.

-* First time function is called, Emerald will build a shared library from your Go code
+* First time function is called, Malachite will build a shared library from your Go code
 * Your Go code gets "extended" with a boilerplate template, similar to a generator in Rails (so you don't have to write the serialization crap over and over)
 * It then uses Ruby's Fiddle to call the shared library